lukewrites/sealdonaldtrump/readme.md

 * [markovify](https://github.com/jsvine/markovify) (to generate the text)
 * [nltk](http://nltk.org) (to make the markov model just a bit better)

-All [to be] deployed on AWS Lambda.
+All deployed on AWS Lambda.
 What an amazing world we live in.

-## Me

-My name's Luke Petschauer.
-I love working with natural language in Python.
-Hire me so I can do it full time!